Operation Farroupilha

 Meneghetti took important figures from his administration with him.
 His options for transferring the capital were Passo Fundo and Santa Maria.
 Passo Fundo was chosen because of its proximity to the border with Santa Catarina, the alliance with Mayor Mário Menegaz, and the larger numbers of the Military Brigade in contrast to the Army.
 The governor arrived at night and ordered the preparation of military forces in the city to recapture Porto Alegre.
-He was allied with General Mario Poppe de Figueiredo and his "Revolutionary 3rd Infantry Division", which controlled most of the army units in the interior of Rio Grande do Sul in contest to General Ladario's authority.
+He was allied with General Mario Poppe de Figueiredo and his "Revolutionary 3rd Army", which controlled most of the army units in the interior of Rio Grande do Sul in contest to General Ladario's authority.
 On April 2, Goulart, the target of the coup, passed through Porto Alegre and refused Ladário and Brizola's offer of a military confrontation.
 General Ladário agreed to hand over his command and the coup triumphed, making a reconquest unnecessary.
 The troops of the governor and General Poppe entered Porto Alegre on April 3, and the gaucho government returned to its original capital.